 in that the latter is at least explained via magic/Applied Phlebotinum

 , or the transformation is actually shown on-screen.
 Do not confuse the two when adding examples.

 Stephen King referred to this as the "Kid Trick" in Danse Macabre

 , his text on American horror media in the 20th century.

-of an entire age group).
 Not to be confused with a certain character from Kingdom Heartsnote

 .
 Nor with a certain liberal billionairenote